Serve multiple Django sites from one cloud server

 Setting up cron inside my Docker container with my source code would mean that every instance would run the cron jobs, potentially duplicating the cron jobs when more than one instance of my app was running.
 That didn't seem ideal.

-The option I am leaning toward is to specify the cron jobs in the droplet that contains all of my containers.
+that contains all of my containers.
 It feels a little messy, but I will document them in my code repository to try to mitigate that.
-This solution works because from the droplet I can call into any CapRover
+This solution works because from the droplet

 app I want.